MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Experiments

-To highlight our proposed approach's computational efficiency and scalability, we additionally evaluate its performance on higher-resolution signals.
+While performance is generally better on homogeneous datasets, where redundancies can more effectively be exploited, the proposed method also learns to represent complex inhomogeneous datasets, such as the \texttt{Colon Histopathology} dataset.
+Additional qualitative results can be found in \autoref{sec:additionalqual}. \paragraph{Scaling MedFuncta to High-Resolution Signals} To highlight our proposed approach's computational efficiency and scalability, we additionally evaluate its performance on higher-resolution signals.
 We, therefore, perform additional reconstruction experiments over multiple datasets, using images with a resolution of $128 \times 128$ and $224 \times 224$ as supervision signals.
 Reconstruction scores after \SI{250}{k} meta-learning steps are reported in \autoref{tab:reconstruction_highres}.

-Qualitative results are shown in \autoref{fig:reconstruction_highres}.
-The results demonstrate that our proposed method can reconstruct high-resolution signals, even when being trained on a single \SI{40}{\giga\byte} GPU only.
-We believe that larger networks and longer, distributed training would further improve performance, especially on the $224\times 224$ data, which runs under substantially different conditions due to hardware constraints.\footref{note:addfig}